 What is the historical context of "Woman in the Garden"?

-What artistic techniques did Monet use in this painting?
+What techniques did Monet use in "Woman in the Garden"?

 What is the significance of the garden setting in the painting?

-How does "Woman in the Garden" exemplify Impressionist principles?
+How does "Woman in the Garden" reflect Impressionist ideals?

-What colors dominate the palette of "Woman in the Garden"?
+What is the composition of "Woman in the Garden"?

-The palette is dominated by greens, blues, and soft pastels, creating a vibrant yet serene atmosphere.
-These colors enhance the natural beauty of the garden and the figure, contributing to the overall impression of tranquility.
+The painting is dominated by greens, blues, and soft pastels, which evoke feelings of serenity and freshness.
+These colors reflect the natural beauty of the garden and the harmony of the scene.

 What themes are explored in "Woman in the Garden"?